Perfluorosulfonic acids

 Perfluorosulfonic acids (PFSAs) are chemical compounds of the formula CnF(2n+1)SO3H and thus belong to the family of perfluorinated and polyfluorinated alkyl compounds (PFASs).
 The simplest example of a perfluorosulfonic acid is the trifluoromethanesulfonic acid.
 Perfluorosulfonic acids with six or more perfluorinated carbon atoms, i.e. from perfluorohexanesulfonic acid onwards, are referred to as long-chain.

 Properties

 Perfluorosulfonic acids are organofluoroanalogues of conventional alkanesulfonic acids, but they are several pKA units stronger (and are therefore strong acids).
 Their perfluoroalkyl chain has a highly hydrophobic character.

 Use

 Perfluorooctanesulfonic acid, for example, has been used in hard chromium plating.
+Since the early 2000's 6:2 fluorotelomersulfonic acid has been used as a replacement for perfluorooctanesulfonic acid.

 Regulation

 Perfluorooctanesulfonic acid was included in Annex B of the Stockholm Convention in 2009 and subsequently in the EU POPs Regulation.

-Perfluorohexanesulfonic acid including its salts and related compounds was proposed for inclusion in the Stockholm Convention.
+Perfluorohexanesulfonic acid was included in Annex A of the Stockholm Convention in 2022.